 (Intern) Katelyn Greller is a philosophy student at Franklin & Marshall College and an editor for Fresh Philosophy, the journal of the Greater Philadelphia Philosophy Consortium.
 Her main interests in philosophy are metaphysics and philosophy of mind.
 She’s also interested in illustration, graphic design, and typography.

 (Intern) Fiona Xin is an undergraduate student at Duke University studying Philosophy and Political Science.
 Fiona first became interested in studying philosophy in high school, where her Theory of Knowledge class challenged her to question the world around her.
 As an undergraduate student, Fiona is interested in learning about any and all philosophical topics, particularly logic and political philosophy.
 She is also passionate about spreading philosophy to a wider audience and dispelling any inaccurate misconceptions about the field through Wi-Phi.

 (Translator) Nathaly Garcia is a graduate student in Philosophy at Northern Illinois University.
 Her primary research interests include Epistemology and Philosophy of language.
 She is currently interested in the nature of epistemic justification, the relationship between epistemology and our practices of assertion, the epistemology of testimony, epistemic luck, and the analysis of knowledge.

-(Translator) Dr. Christina Rawls teaches in the Department of Philosophy at the University of Texas Rio Grande Valley.
+(Translator) Dr. Christina Rawls teaches in the Department of Philosophy at Roger Williams University.
 She is a recent graduate of the doctoral program at Duquesne University and studied Early Modern philosophy (Spinoza) with Dr. Daniel Selcer and the Critical Philosophy of Race with Dr. George Yancy.
 She currently continues to work in both areas, as well as the philosophy of education and philosophy of film.
 UTRGV is poised to become the first bilingual university in the U.S.